The Bitcoin Commons

 These metrics measure the health of the ecosystem, not just the success of Commons itself.
 For detailed risk analysis and mitigation strategies, see Section 8 (Failure Modes & Mitigations).

 Bitcoin's governance vacuum represents its greatest vulnerability at multi-trillion dollar scale.
 The technical architecture is bulletproof, but the social architecture runs on gentleman's agreements.
-BLLVM and Commons provide concrete, implementable solutions: BLLVM ensures mathematical rigor; Commons applies Ostrom's principles, Hayek's competitive discovery, and Bitcoin's cryptographic enforcement to governance.
+BLVM and Commons provide concrete, implementable solutions: BLVM ensures mathematical rigor; Commons applies Ostrom's principles, Hayek's competitive discovery, and Bitcoin's cryptographic enforcement to governance.

 This isn't speculation.
 It's applying battle-tested principles from economics, social science, and cryptography to governance.
 Each framework addresses weaknesses in the others: cryptography makes Ostrom enforceable at scale, infrastructure enables Hayek's competition, and modularity plus fork-ability creates competitive discovery.